How to Get From Kathmandu to Pokhara: The Ultimate Guide

 The bus ride itself slowly makes its way out of Kathmandu, up the mountain roads that surround the city.
 It’s fairly precarious, especially as you make your way down into the valley; the narrow corners and steep descent are sure to test the nerves.

-The route passes a number of small villages, and rural towns, and the scenes from the window are always enough to stay awake and watch this foreign world pass by.
+The route passes several small villages and rural towns, and the scenes from the window are always enough to stay awake and watch this foreign world pass by.

-The midway point of Greenline’s Kathmandu to Pokhara bus route is River Side Springs resort, which also doubles as the lunch spot.
-The food is standard roadside fare - Dahl bat, vegetable noodles, mixed veggie curry, and a chicken curry.
+The midway point is often River Side Springs Resort, which also doubles as a lunch spot.
+The food is standard roadside fare - Dahl bat, vegetable noodles, mixed veggie curry, and chicken curry.
 Tea and coffee is included.

 The Greenline depart point for the Kathmandu to Pokhara service